Cloud Services

-Before we begin, let me clarify using an IDE is optional and we can always write the code directly into the Event Handler window and it will check for syntax and compile time errors for us.
+Before we begin, let be clarified that using an IDE is optional and we can always write the code directly into the Event Handler window and it will check for syntax and compile time errors for us.
 But this way, we won’t be able to make use of the features mentioned earlier.

 INSTALLING GROOVY-ECLIPSE PLUGIN